 Income property is one of the most, if not the most, tax favored asset class in America.
 Since taxes are the single highest expenses in our lives, this is a very important and attractive benefit.

-Josh broke down tax benefits into three major categories:
+Jason broke down tax benefits into three major categories:

 “If our properties are local, or especially non-local, we can deduct a lot of expenses associated with running our real estate business because it is a business just like any other business where we have business expenses.
 Maybe some of our travel expenses, maybe some of our cell phone expense, our internet service expense, software that we would otherwise use anyway in our lives.
 A lot of these things can be expensed off with the properties.”